ryanoasis/nerd-fonts/readme.md

 [![GitHub version][img-version-badge]][badge-version] [![Join the chat at https://gitter.im/ryanoasis/nerd-fonts][img-gitter-badge]][badge-gitter] [![Flattr this git repo][img-flattr-badge]][badge-flattr]

-**Nerd Fonts** is a project that attempts to patch as many developer targeted and/or used fonts as possible.
-The patch is to specifically add a high number of additional glyphs from popular 'iconic fonts' such as [Font Awesome][font-awesome], [Devicons][vorillaz-devicons], [Octicons][octicons], and others.
+**Nerd Fonts** is a project that attempts to patch as many developer targeted fonts as possible with a high number of additional glyphs (icons).
+The main goal is to specifically add a high number of additional glyphs from popular 'iconic fonts' such as [Font Awesome][font-awesome], [Devicons][vorillaz-devicons], [Octicons][octicons], and [others](#glyph-sets).

-For more high level info see the [wiki][wiki].
-Looking for the Vim plugin see [vim-devicons ➶][vim-devicons].
+The following Sankey flow diagram shows the current glyph sets included:

 <h1 align="center">
 	<img src="https://github.com/ryanoasis/nerd-filetype-glyphs-fonts-patcher/wiki/screenshots/v0.8.x/sankey-glyphs-combined-diagram.png" alt="@SankeyMATIC Diagram" />
 </h1>

 <sub>_Diagram created using [@SankeyMATIC](http://sankeymatic.com/)_</sub>

+For more high level information see the [wiki][wiki].
+If you are looking for the Vim plugin see [vim-devicons ➶][vim-devicons].

 ## Quick Links